OSC/ondemand/README.md

 ------------------- | ----------
 OOD_USER_MAP_CMD    | Full path to binary that maps the authenticated user name to the system-level user name.
 See `osc-user-map` as example.
 OOD_MAP_FAIL_URI    | URI the user is redirected to if it fails to map to a system level user.
 If not specified then return 404 with error message.
+OOD_PUN_STAGE_CMD   | Full path to the binary that stages/controls the per-user NGINX processes.
+See `nginx_stage` for further details on this binary.
 OOD_PUN_SOCKET_ROOT | Full path to the root location where all the PUNs keep their sockets.
 In most typical installations this will be `/var/run/nginx`.
-OOD_NGINX_URI       | The sub-URI that namespaces this handler from the other handlers [`/nginx`].
+OOD_PUN_MAX_RETRIES | Maximum number of retries when trying to start up PUN.
+(Must be integer) OOD_NGINX_URI       | The sub-URI that namespaces this handler from the other handlers [`/nginx`].

 #### Usage